Sulfation or Sulfate Conjugation

 Sulfation is a conjugation process and it is involved in various body processes from the biotransformation/detox pathways to biosynthesis of some proteins.
 Sulfation is involved in a variety of biological processes, including detoxification, hormone regulation, molecular recognition, cell signaling, and viral entry into cells.
 Sulfation of xenobiotics is associated with biotransformation of a relatively hydrophobic or non water-soluble xenobiotic into a highly water-soluble sulfuric ester that is readily excreted in the urine.
 Sulfation has been shown to be an important pathway in the biotransformation of numerous xenobiotics (foreign or exogensous substances) such as drugs, and endogenous (made in your body) compounds such as hormones, bile acids, neurotransmitters, peptides, and lipids.
 Additionally sulfation is important in the biosynthesis of proteins, petptides, gycosaminoglycans (GAGs) and intestinal mucins.

 Sulfation of hormones allow transport of hormones in the blood to target tissues.
 Sulfation can also be used for stabilization, and storage for some bio-signaling molecules.
 The sulfated hormones can be de-sulfated, or re-activated at target tissues when they are needed.
-It is known that SULTs also catalyze this reverse reaction.
+It is known that sulfotransferase enzymes also catalyze this reverse reaction.
 It is thought by some researchers that plant polyphenols may also become sulfated, or go through glucuronidation (another conjugation process) and be carried through the body to end point locations, where they too are then de-sulfated, or de-glucuronidated, and are able to act at a point of inflammation, and oxidation.
 Here they can be released to act as antioxidants, and anti-inflammatories.
 (Well, I added some personal opinions there, but basically this is what researchers are theorizing from study results.)
 This has not been proven, but does look highly probable.
 I go into this further in my book Herbal ABCs - The Foundation Of Herbal Medicine.
 You will find these details in the "Endocrine - Reproductive Section" in the subsection on "Phytoestrogen Metabolism" where I use the example of metabolism of flavonoids (a type of polyphenol).

 Sulfation And The Biotransformation/Detox Process

 Sulfation is used to conjugate toxins with sulfur-containing compounds.
 This process is catalyzed by the super-family of sulfotranferases (SULTs).
-The sulfation system is important for detoxifying industrial, and environmental chemicals, several drugs, neurotransmitters, steroids, food additives, and toxins from intestinal bacteria.
-In addition, sulfation is also used to detoxify some normal body chemicals, and is the main pathway for the elimination of steroid hormones such as thyroid hormones, and glucocorticoid hormones, as well as conjugate bile acids.
+The sulfation system is important for detoxifying industrial, and environmental chemicals, several drugs, steroids, food additives, and toxins from intestinal bacteria.
+In addition, sulfation is also used to detoxify some normal body chemicals, and is the main pathway for the elimination of catecholamine neurotransmitters, steroid hormones, thyroid hormones, and glucocorticoid hormones, as well as conjugate bile acids.
 Since sulfation is also the primary route for the elimination of neurotransmitters, dysfunction in this system may contribute to the development of some nervous system disorders.
 Sulfation is one of the major detoxifying enzymes for phenolic xenobiotics.
 In most cases, the addition of active sulfate moiety (small particle) to a compound increases its water solubility, and decreases its biological activity.
 However, many of these enzymes are also capable of bioactivating procarcinogens to reactive electrophiles that are both mutagenic and carcinogenic.

 A Major Conjugation Pathway For Some Chemicals